Plain-English answer

 When to use this page

-Use this glossary when a page mentions an agency and the reader needs to know what gate that agency controls.
+Use this glossary when a page mentions an agency and the reader needs to know what that actor can actually decide.
+This is especially important for market access: product approval, reimbursement, procurement, hospital adoption, public-health guidance, and local implementation are different gates.

 Agency terms